network1211/f5-security-automation-ansible/devsecops/malicious_pod/install_app/README.md

 #### *Admin Console - Kubeadmin*
 1. Deploy the critical app
-You have to replace the image path within the yaml file by your NAP download path which you configured in a previous step.
+You have to replace the image path within the yaml file with your NAP download path which you configured in a previous step.

 ```
 critical-app-with-nap.yaml